Diagrammatic bosonization, aspects of criticality, and the Hohenberg-Mermin-Wagner theorem in parquet approaches: Conclusion

-We then showed how in $d = 2$, under mild assumptions such as the smoothness of the self-energy in momentum space, self-consistency with the self-energy shifts the critical temperature of any transition characterized by an anomalous dimension $\eta = 0$ down to zero.
+We then showed how in $d = 2$, self-consistency with the self-energy shifts the critical temperature of any transition characterized by an anomalous dimension $\eta = 0$ down to zero.
 This effect was argued to be numerically robust due to the presence of a negative feedback loop between the critical divergent susceptibility and the self-energy, which gets stronger as the dimension is lowered.
 By citing the SCSA value of $\eta(d=2^+, N=3) = 0$ for $N = 3$ AFM order parameter components, it can thus be concluded that a finite temperature second order magnetic transition is forbidden in $d = 2$ in the PA, in alignment with the HMW theorem.
 This conclusion should also hold for full D$\Gamma$A, which can be thought to merely shift the value of the bare interaction in a low-energy description.
 Moreover, it should hold for other approximations that predict a mean field $\eta = 0$ such as the FLEX or GW approximations.

-For the case of a charge density wave (CDW) ordering with an $N = 1$ order parameter, the calculation of $\eta_{\text{SCSA}}(d = 2, N = 1)$ was shown by Bray to be one of two values: $\eta = 0.453$ or $\eta = 0$.
-The former would imply that a critical solution towards CDW would be perfectly allowed in a PA solution, consistent with the HMWT.
-The latter would imply that the PA incorrectly forbids CDW.
-We performed numerical calculations in $d = 2$ neglecting the self-energy, and found a value of $\eta$ closer to zero for both AFM ($N = 3$) and CDW ($N = 1$) transitions, which suggests the latter scenario.
+For the case of a charge density wave (CDW) ordering with an $N = 1$ order parameter, results by Bray~\cite{bray_scsa_original_1974} for $\eta_{\text{SCSA}}(d = 2, N = 1)$ suggest it to be one of two values: $\eta = 0.453$ or $\eta = 0$.
+The former would imply that a critical solution towards CDW in $d = 2$ would be perfectly allowed in a PA solution, consistent with the HMW theorem which does not forbid ordering corresponding to an $O(1)$ order parameter.
+The latter value would however imply that the PA incorrectly forbids CDW.

+We performed preliminary numerical calculations in $d = 2$ neglecting the self-energy, and found a value of $\eta$ closer to zero for both AFM ($N = 3$) in the pure Hubbard model.
+Introducing a nearest neighbor interaction $U'$ to access a CDW ($N = 1$) transition, we also found $\eta = 0$.
+We hope these results pave way for a future numerical investigation with more advanced numerical machinery that allow to verify this by getting closer to the critical point while maintaining a sufficiently high resolution in momentum space.